MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/devtest/how-do-i-include-the-source-line-number-in-the-trace-message-prefix-.md

 ---
-title: How do I include the source line number in the trace message prefix
+title: How do I Include the Source Line Number in the Trace Message Prefix
 description: How do I include the source line number in the trace message prefix ms.date: 04/20/2017
 ---